nstjean05/Obsidian-Vault/README.md

-//This is a collection of notes based off several courses at TWU, and other miscellaneous resources.
+This is a collection of notes based off various programs at Trinity Western University.
+If you go to TWU, feel free to share them around!